 When building your online portfolio, you’re going to have options to choose from, like whether to use a website builder or to code it yourself.

-Using a website builder is a great way to build your first website, especially if you don’t have any background knowledge in coding.
+Using a website builder such as Wix is a great way to build your first website, especially if you don’t have any background knowledge in coding.
 They’re mainly used to build out smaller websites and let the user choose from templates and design themes.
 Some come with built-in hosting, while others you have to pay for hosting separately.
 They’re also useful for those who want to build their site quickly.

 Whether you choose to use a website builder or code your site from scratch, make sure to choose the option that is best for your portfolio and your career growth.